General

 No. This project is not about gathering information which we intend to sell to any parties.
 Not only the ISP-facing side of this service is provided free-of-charge, but the consumer-side of this service as well.

-At the time of this writing no cooperation with IP Geolocation database providers is in effect.
 We are however working on getting IP Geolocation providers to pull their information from the feeds provided by this service.

 If you are an IP Geolocation provider or a consumer of these feeds and believe that a cooperation could benefit both you and OpenGeoFeed, please don’t hesitate to contact us at info@opengeofeed.org.